idroot45/catetan/_posts/2019-10-08-how-to-install-vlc-media-player-on-centos-8.md

 ---
 How to install VLC Media Player on [CentOS 8](/linux/centos-8-linux-released-download-dvd-iso/) / RHEL 8 Linux step by step instructions:

-`#` -requires given linux commands to be executed with root privileges either directly as a root user or by use of `sudo` command
+**#** - requires given linux commands to be executed with root privileges either directly as a root user or by use of `sudo` command
-`$` - requires given linux commands to be executed as a regular non-privileged user {:.notice .notice--info}
+**$** - requires given linux commands to be executed as a regular non-privileged user {:.notice .notice--info}

 ### Step 1: Prepare repository